 To get to this part of town, I took the Metro to Place des Ternes.
 As you step out of the station, you’re in the middle of a traffic circle that’s also home to a small neighborhood flower market.
 There’s nothing too special about this but it’s just cool to see this kind of thing in the middle of town (and it’s on our way).

 So after this long intro, let’s officially start our day with a visit to Rue Poncelet – the neighborhood’s market street.
-I just love these kind of streets!
+I just love these kinds of streets!
 Stroll amongst the fromageries (cheese shops), boulangeries (bakeries), poissonneries (seafood shops) and the fruits & vegetables stalls, with their colorful display of whatever’s in season.
-Since we’re in the Champs Elysees area after all, you’ll also find a branch of La Pâtisserie des Rêves, one of the best pastry shops in Paris (the other branch is in Saint Germain) and We Are Tiramisu, if you fancy a taste of Italy.
+Since we’re in the Champs Elysees area, after all, you’ll also find a branch of La Pâtisserie des Rêves, one of the best pastry shops in Paris (the other branch is in Saint Germain).
 This market street is not big by any means, but it’s a nice way to start your day.

 If you’ve got the time and just want to laze around, you could just prepare for a picnic while on Rue Poncelet and head to Parc Monceau.
 It’s a small detour but if you just want to bake in the sun with the rest of neighborhood, this is one of the nicest places to do so in Paris.
 There are lots of cool things to do around the Champs Elysees, and this is one of them!